 How soon can I get reimbursed for the grant?

-All claims can only be done once the business expansion project ends and has to be done within 3 months from the project end date.
+You can only make claims once the business expansion project ends and must do so within 3 months from the project end date.

 Companies have to appoint an independent auditor to verify all the expenses and provide the relevant supporting documents.
-If the company engages an ESG-appointed auditor, you will be granted an audit grant fee, capped at S$500, or 70% of the audit fee.
+If the company hires an ESG-appointed auditor, they will grant an audit grant fee, capped at S$500, or 70% of the audit fee.

 After the project end date, a typical audit takes 1-2 weeks to complete before you can submit to ESG for claims.

-If you use the MRA grant for salary payments of 12 months, you can only claim after 12 months and all salary payments are disbursed.
+If you use the MRA grant for salary payments over 12 months, you can only claim after 12 months, once you have disbursed all salary payments.

 Can I send directors overseas and claim under the grant?